Training is available with social distancing and mask.

-There is only a four-month window from the day your puppy is born to familiarize your puppy to everything so he/she will not be fearful!
-Here are just a few examples: people of different size, age, color, the vet’s office, people passing on a trail, other animals (i.e. deer, elk, horses), noises (i.e. pots/pans clanking, cabinets being shut loudly, vacuum running), objects (i.e. umbrella, hats, broom, mop), doorbells, door knocking, cars pulling in and out, your puppy getting in and out of the car, driving with heat/air conditioning set on high, and anything else you can think of in your lifestyle (i.e. music, boating, coffee shops).
-For this short time in your puppy’s life, make it your priority.
-Get out with your puppy twice a day to experience people, different environments, and everyday life outside of your home!
-If your puppy is already eight weeks old, you only have eight weeks remaining for this invaluable training.
+There is a four-month window from the day your puppy is born to familiarize your puppy to everything so she will not be fearful.
+Here are just a few examples: people of different size, age, color, the vet’s office, people passing on a trail, other animals (i.e. deer, elk, horses), noises (i.e. pots & pans clanking, cabinets being shut loudly, vacuum running), objects (i.e. umbrella, hats, broom, mop), doorbells, door knocking, cars pulling in and out, your puppy getting in and out of the car, driving with heat or air conditioning set on high, and anything else you can think of in your lifestyle (i.e. music, boating, coffee shops).

 During this time-frame make it your priority.
 Get out with your puppy twice a day to experience people, different environments, and everyday life outside of your home.

 Recall is the most important command you can teach your puppy!